Paul von Hindenburg: Chancellorship of Adolf Hitler

-During the summer of 1934, Hindenburg grew increasingly alarmed at Nazi excesses.
-With his support, Papen gave a speech at the University of Marburg on 17 June calling for an end to state terror and the restoration of some freedoms.
+By summer 1934, Hindenburg was dying of metastasized bladder cancer and his correspondence was dominated by complaints of Nazi stormtroopers running amok.
+Hindenburg grew alarmed at Nazi excesses.
+With his support, Papen gave a speech at the University of Marburg on 17 June, calling for an end to Nazi state terror and the restoration of some freedoms.
 When Propaganda Minister Joseph Goebbels got wind of it, he not only canceled a scheduled tape-delayed broadcast of the speech, but ordered the seizure of newspapers in which part of the text was printed.

-Papen was furious, telling Hitler that he was acting as a "trustee" of Hindenburg, and that a "junior minister" like Goebbels had no right to silence him.
-He resigned and immediately notified Hindenburg about what happened.
-Hindenburg was equally outraged, and told Blomberg to give Hitler an ultimatum—unless Hitler took steps to end the growing tension in Germany and in the SA, Hindenburg would declare martial law and turn the government over to the army.
-Not long afterward, Hitler carried out the Night of the Long Knives, in which the SA's leaders were murdered, for which he purportedly received Hindenburg's personal thanks in a telegram.
-A day later, Hindenburg learned that Schleicher and his wife had been gunned down in their home.
-During the Nuremberg Trials, Göring admitted the telegram was never seen by Hindenburg, and was actually written by the Nazis.
+Papen was furious, telling Hitler that he was acting as a "trustee" of Hindenburg, and a "junior minister" like Goebbels had no right to silence him.
+He resigned and notified Hindenburg about what had happened.
+Hindenburg was outraged and told Blomberg to give Hitler an ultimatum — unless Hitler took steps to end the growing tension in Germany and the SA, Hindenburg would declare martial law and turn the government over to the army.
+In response, Hitler carried out a purge known as the Night of the Long Knives, during 30 June to 2 July 1934 in which several SA's leaders were arrested and/or murdered, for which he purportedly received Hindenburg's thanks in a telegram.
+A day later, Hindenburg learned by a telegram that Schleicher and his wife had been gunned down in their home.
+During the Nuremberg Trials, Göring admitted the telegram was never seen by Hindenburg and was written by the Nazis.